TanZhendong/AR-Sampling/README.md

 output_dir: "outputs/math500/ar_bon"
 ```

-- model_path: model_path for proposer model
+- model_path: Model_path for proposer model.
-- prm_path: model_path for verifier model (PRM)
+- prm_path: Model_path for verifier model (PRM).
-- gpu_memory_utilization: the proportion of GPU memory usage for the proposer model, and the remaining is for the verifier.
+- gpu_memory_utilization: The proportion of GPU memory usage for the proposer model, and the remaining is for the verifier.
+We just need 1 GPU for running.
-- n: $N$ for scaling
+- n: For one question, LLMs will generate $N$ solutions.
-- p: threshold $p$ in paper
+- p: Threshold $p$ in paper.
+When PRM score is lower than $p$, we will add the trigger sentence.
-- max_rethink: parameter $m$ in paper
+- max_rethink: Parameter $m$ in paper.
+For one step, LLMs will rethink no more than $m$ times.
-- dataset_name: dataset name for test
+- dataset_name: Dataset name for test.
-- dataset_split: dataset split for test
+- dataset_split: Dataset split for test.
-- output_dir: the results output directory
+- output_dir: The results output directory.

 Tips: For models not in Llama3 family, we recommend setting the `custom_chat_template: null`.

+## Outputs
+The output is a dataset that includes the keys from the original datasets.
+Several new key columns have been added:
+- completions: All of the solutions.
+- scores: All of the per-step scores for solutions.
+- pred: The parsed prediction answer of $N$ solutions.
+- agg_scores: The aggregated scores of each solution.
+- pred_weighted@N: The parsed answer using weighted best of N sampling.
+- pred_maj@N: The parsed answer using self-consistency.
+- pred_naive@N: The parsed answer using best of N sampling.

+## Evaluation
+For evaluation of the outputs, refer to a [fork](https://github.com/huggingface/Qwen2.5-Math) from [Qwen2.5-Math](https://github.com/QwenLM/Qwen2.5-Math).

 ## Acknowledgement
 This repository is build upon the [Huggingface-Search-and-Learn](https://github.com/huggingface/search-and-learn) repositories.
 Thanks for their excellent work!